 Every one of us wants clearer, acne-free skin!
 Who doesn’t?
 Regardless of our skin color, blemish-free skin can boost our self-confidence.
-However, most of the good skin regimes needs a good fortune.
+However, most good skin regimes need good fortune.
 And some people who tried and tested these many anti-acne products, may still be wondering why are these not working for them?
 The problem may not be your skin, it may be your gut!
 And the answer to your skin problems may just be sitting inside your fridge!

 Yogurt and yogurt-drinks

 Yogurt is produced by fermentation of milk using lactobacilli cultures.
 The product is normally colored white, smooth, and sour.
 Mixing it with different fruits is therefore, a very good idea to improve the taste.
 Since yogurt is a type of milk product, it is high in calcium which is good to prevent osteoporosis.